The Corporate Tax Planning Law Review: USA

 The United States generally imposes tax on the net worldwide income of individual US citizens and permanent residents as well as corporations organised in the United States or any of its political subdivisions.3 The Code generally allows taxpayers to elect the legal form through which they earn income.
 This chapter focuses on 'C corporations',4 namely entities subject to taxation under Subchapter C of the Code, the required classification for business organisations 'incorporated' in a political subdivision of the United States and certain non-US entities listed in IRS regulations and a classification available by election to other entity types (general partnerships, limited partnerships, limited liability companies, most non-US entities, etc.).5 The earnings of corporations are generally subject to two levels of tax, while partnerships generally pass their income through to their owners and in accordance with the owners' agreement (subject to complex tax rules).6 Finally, disregarded entities are ignored for tax purposes.7

 The TCJA affected taxpayers' most fundamental business choices in a few ways.
-Notably, it limited the deductibility of interest payments, and it provided a new deduction available to non-corporate owners of businesses other than certain service professions.8
+Notably, it limited the deductibility of interest payments, changing the calculus of whether to capitalise an entity with debt or equity, and it provided a new deduction available to non-corporate owners of businesses other than certain service professions.8

 Interest deduction limitations: Section 163(j)

-In November 2018, the IRS proposed regulations that will be effective when finalised (but taxpayers may elect to apply them now) clarifying several key points under Section 163(j).
-Most significantly, the regulations broadly define 'interest', which was not defined in the statute, to include amounts that are typically associated with that term, such as amounts paid for the use of money under the terms of a debt instrument, and amounts that constitute interest under US federal income tax law, such as original issue discount.13 Additionally, the proposed regulations treat several categories of amounts that 'affect the economic yield or cost of funds of a transaction involving interest' as adjustments to interest income, including debt issuance costs, guaranteed payments for the use of capital under Section 707(c), and income, deduction, gain or loss from derivatives,14 and they include an anti-abuse catch-all treating deductible losses or expenses incurred to secure the use of funds as interest.15
+In September 2020, the IRS finalised regulations clarifying several key points under Section 163(j).
+Most significantly, the regulations broadly define 'interest', which is not defined in the statute, to include amounts that are typically associated with that term, such as amounts paid for the use of money under the terms of a debt instrument, and amounts that constitute interest under US federal income tax law, such as original issue discount.13 Additionally, the regulations treat certain other amounts as adjustments to interest income, including amounts paid with respect to certain swaps and premium included by a debt issuer, and they include an anti-abuse catch-all treating deductible losses or expenses incurred to secure the use of funds as interest.14

 Additional deduction for non-service income earned through a sole proprietorship or flow-through entity